Let us use a simple example to show what product variants are and why you may need to use them.

 Second, we also have plates with blue and mint kitties that come in a dotted pattern, but we don't have plates with an orange dotted kitty:

-We have the Blue, Mint, and Orange options for the attribute Kitty print color and the Dotted and Plain options for the attribute Kitty print pattern.
-The dotted and plain kitty plates' price difference is achieved by using the "+0.5" price modifier for the dotted pattern.
+We have the Blue, Mint, and Orange options for the "Kitty print color" attribute and the Dotted and Plain options for the "Kitty print pattern" attribute.
+The dotted and plain kitty plates' price difference is achieved using the "+0.5" price modifier.
 On the storefront, the product appears like so:

 There is no way to stop buyers from selecting the "Orange + Dotted" combination, which we do not carry.

 There is no way to track the inventory levels for the different plate styles separately.
 It would not be a problem if we made the plates ourselves - in this case, if we received an order for a plate style that was out of stock, we would make a new plate in the required color and pattern.
 But we're just a retailer, and when we get an order, we have to make do with whatever quantities of individual plate styles we have on hand.

-This is exactly the situation where X-Cart's product variants feature may come in handy.
+Here X-Cart's product variants feature may come in handy.
 Product variants are specific variations of a product that use a common product name, description, and most of the other product properties, but each have their own SKU, stock level, and price.
 In our example, these would be the individual plate styles:

 Blue + Plain,

 Mint + Plain,

 Orange + Plain,

 Mint + Dotted,

 Blue + Dotted,

 Orange + Dotted (the unavailable combination).

 Suppose we configure the above option combinations as product variants for the product.
 In that case, our buyers will still be able to select the kitty print color and pattern as product options.
-Still, this time we won't need to worry about them selecting an unavailable option combination: first, you will be able to remove the variant "Orange + Dotted" as unavailable from the beginning; second, if any of the other variants goes out of stock, the store will automatically disable the respective option combination so that buyers will not be able to select it.
+Still, this time we won't need to worry about them selecting an unavailable option combination: first, you will be able to remove the variant "Orange + Dotted" as inaccessible from the beginning; second, if any of the other variants goes out of stock, the store will automatically disable the respective option combination so that buyers will not be able to select it.